trtwarrior/metaobituary/README.md

 CUSTOMIZE - We support Image + Video + Text in the obituary NFT to provide fully customizable product for users.
 It can be displayed digitally in the physical service or in Metaverse at the discretion of creator.
-In condition of error, the creator can send NFT to zero address to burn it and recreate a right one.
+In condition of error, the creator can burn NFT and recreate a right one.

+Team:

+We are a group of veteran in internet and crypto industry, author of DeFi books and experts in smart contract.